Tillamook County Pioneer Museum

 The Board is a committee of up to nine members, ideally with three members representing each of north, central and south Tillamook County.
 The Board is responsible for promoting the program in the local community and distributing the funds from the Oregon Cultural Trust to worthy grantees.

-The members of the 2021-2022 TCCC Board are:
+The members of the 2023-2024 TCCC Board are:

 Beth Hope, Co-Chair (North County)

-Ryan Holloway, Co-Chair/PR & Media (North County)
+Laura Schmidt, Co-Chair/PR & Media (Central County)

-Cara Elder, Secretary (South County)
+Cara Elder, Secretary/Treasurer (South County)

 Nicola Harrison (South County)